Measurements of the associated production of a W boson and a charm quark in proton-proton collisions at $\sqrt{s} =$ 8 TeV: Summary

 } {

 } \end{linenomath*}

-The measurements are compared with the predictions of the \MADGRAPH MC simulation normalized to the NNLO cross section predictions from \FEWZ.
+The measurements are compared with the predictions of the \MADGRAPH MC simulation normalized to the NNLO cross section prediction of inclusive $\PW$ production from \FEWZ.
 They are consistent within uncertainties.

-The measurements are also compared with analytical calculations from the \MCFM program using different NLO PDF sets.
+The measurements are also compared with analytical NLO calculations from the \MCFM program using different NLO PDF sets.
 A fair agreement is seen in the differential cross section as a function of the absolute value of the pseudorapidity of the lepton from the $\PW$ boson.
 Differences of ${\sim}10\%$ occur in the differential cross section as a function of the transverse momentum of the lepton in the 30--50\GeV range.

-The combined measurement of the \Wc~ production cross section as a function of the absolute value of the pseudorapidity of the lepton from the \PW boson decay is used in a QCD analysis at NLO, together with inclusive deep inelastic scattering measurements and earlier results from CMS on \Wc~ production and the lepton charge asymmetry in \PW boson production.
-The strange quark distribution $x\PQs(x,\PGm_f^2)$ and the strangeness suppression factor $R_{\PQs}(x,\PGm_f^2)$ = $(\PQs+\PAQs)/(\PAQu+\PAQd)$ are determined and agree with earlier CMS results and other NLO PDF sets such as ABMP16~\cite{ABMP16nlo}, NNPDF3.1~\cite{NNPDF31nlo}, CT18~\cite{CT18nlo}, and MSHT20~\cite{MSHT20nlo}.
+The combined measurement of the \Wc~ production cross section as a function of the absolute value of the pseudorapidity of the lepton from the \PW boson decay is used in a QCD analysis at NLO, together with inclusive deep inelastic scattering measurements from HERA and earlier results from CMS on \Wc~ production and the lepton charge asymmetry in \PW boson production.
+The strange quark distribution $x\PQs(x,\PGm_f^2)$ and the strangeness suppression factor $R_{\PQs}(x,\PGm_f^2)$ = $(\PQs+\PAQs)/(\PAQu+\PAQd)$ are determined and agree with other NLO PDF sets such as ABMP16~\cite{ABMP16nlo}, NNPDF3.1~\cite{NNPDF31nlo}, CT18~\cite{CT18nlo}, and MSHT20~\cite{MSHT20nlo}.
 The inclusion of the present results further constrains the strange quark distribution and the strangeness suppression factor.